 To enter Israel, a passport valid for a minimum of six months from the date of entry is required by the nationals referred to in the chart above.

 Due to a lack of diplomatic relations between Israel and many Arabic or predominantly Muslim countries, those with Israel entry stamps in their passports will not be allowed entry.
-It is therefore advisable to ask border control agents for a 17L form which they will stamp in place of your passport.
+Since January 2013, visitors are given an entry card instead of a stamp on arrival which you must keep until you leave.